zeroc-ice/ice-demos/cpp/README.md

 #### Building the demos using NuGet packages:

-Open the solution file `C++11 demos.sln` to build the sample programs.
+Open the solution file `C++ demos.sln` to build the sample programs.

 The demos are configured to use Ice C++ binary distribution, packaged with NuGet.
 The build downloads automatically the Ice NuGet package.